haxibami/haxibami.net/haxibami.net/src/articles/blog/blog-renewal.md

 import remarkUnwrapImages from "remark-unwrap-images";

 import rehypeImageOpt from "./rehype-image-opt";
-import { remarkLinkWidget, extLinkHandler } from "./remark-link-card";
+import { remarkLinkCard, extLinkHandler } from "./remark-link-card";
 import remarkMermaid from "./remark-mermaid";

 import type { Options } from "rehype-pretty-code";